besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 One of the best VM imaging tools in the market is [Packer](https://www.packer.io/) and for this project I am going to use the [Packer Proxmox Builder](https://www.packer.io/docs/builders/proxmox/iso) plugin for this purpose.
 Initially tried to build using [this article](https://dev.to/mike1237/create-proxmox-cloud-init-templates-for-use-with-packer-193a) (and others that were using the [proxmox-clone](https://www.packer.io/docs/builders/proxmox/clone)) but I found out it had to be done in a two step process: One to download a ready to use cloud-image and the other to clone this image, install cloud-init and then save as a template.
-This does not sound like an elegant soultion to me.
+This does not sound like an elegant solution to me.
 I like things to be simple and opted to spend a bit more time to have a single process (pipeline) for image builds.

 ## Packer project repository